JordanHoldorf/Adaptive_Temporal_Consvervation_Investment_Model/README.md

 ## Citation

-If you use this code, please cite:
+If you use this code, please cite the code.
+Citation metadata is provided in the [`CITATION.cff`](./CITATION.cff) file, which GitHub also uses to generate ready-to-use citations (APA, BibTeX, etc.) via the “Cite this repository” button.

 ---